deepflowio/docs/translate/translated/05-features/04-continuous-profiling/03-api.md

 # Retrieve Profiling Data for a Specific Host

 ::: tip
-Currently, only OnCPU Profiling supports querying overall data for a host.
+Currently, only On-CPU Profiling supports querying overall data for a host.
 :::

-When the request parameter includes `"app_service": "Total"`, it retrieves a special OnCPU Profiling data named `Total`, which is the Profiling of all processes on a host, detailed down to the thread level.
-This can be used to quickly identify bottleneck processes and threads when the OnCPU `regex` does not configure a specific process.
+When the request parameter includes `"app_service": "Total"`, it retrieves a special On-CPU Profiling data named `Total`, which is the Profiling of all processes on a host, detailed down to the thread level.
+This can be used to quickly identify bottleneck processes and threads when the On-CPU `regex` is not configured for a specific process.
 An example of the response in this case:

 ```json
 {